If you’re considering a career in international business, there are many opportunities to move forward in this exciting field

 Source: Burning Glass Technologies

-In the international business community, the most-often requested soft skills are:
+In the international business community, the most-often requested soft skills are as follows.

 Popular international business tools